joshield/Hello-Microverse/README.md

 **[your_project__name]** is a...

-## 🛠 Built With <a name="built-with"></a>
+## 🛠 Built With HTML and CSS <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.
+> This project is to show proper structure to be followed when in a professional work setting.

 <details>
   <summary>Client</summary>